AntonioAlarcon32/did-jwt-eth-typed-data-signature/docs/API.md

 > **verifyEthTypedDataSignature**(`data`, `signature`, `authenticators`): [`VerificationMethod`](API.md#verificationmethod)

 Verifies a JWT signature using the EIP-712 algorithm.
-The TypedData structure is automatically inferred from the header and payload of the JWT: `{ header: any, payload:: any}`
+The TypedData structure is automatically inferred from the header and payload of the JWT: `{ header: any, payload:: any }`.

 #### Parameters